 - Justification - reasons why this plan should be approved

-In this marketing plan example template, these sections are outlined for you in a PDF file.
+In this template, these sections are outlined for you in a PDF file.
 All you need to do is to import your information in the appropriate sections.
 Once you have completed the first draft, you can then review and self-criticize your plan to find loopholes in your plan.
 Then after a few more reviews, you should have your marketing plan ready.

 Best of luck!